aprilhgshin/Sentiment_Analysis/README.md

 I compute the polarity (and normalized polarity) of tweets containing the hashtags *Coronavirus* and/or *Covid19*.
 Polarity will be based on vader's polarity scores.
 Additionally, I investigate the polarity of tweets with Asian references.

+## Data Source:
+~2000 Twitter postings from April 14, 2020 derived using Twitter's API.
+  - Each tweet contains at least one of the following hashtags: Coronavirus, Covid19, Asian, Asians, Kungflu, Chinesevirus

 ## Methods: